2024-2025 Edition

 FILM305 Sophomore Colloquium for Declaring Majors

-This class is designed for sophomores who have completed the CFILM gateway courses and wish to deepen their exploration of film art.
+This course is designed for sophomores who have completed the CFILM gateway courses and wish to deepen their exploration of film art.
 The curriculum aims to draw connections across different eras, origins, and story forms by linking films in comparative units.
-We might compare a documentary to a heist film, a melodrama to a horror movie, a musical to a superhero movie, a studio-era Western to an Italian independent film, and so on.
+For example: we might compare a documentary to a heist film, a melodrama to a horror movie, a musical to a superhero movie, a studio-era Western to an Italian independent film, and so on.

 Potential units include: